John Graziano does his best work when he's surrounded by aliens, monsters and shrunken heads.

 "That's the perfect kind of story that Ripley would have put into the cartoon strip.
 The fox only goes for the expensive balls."

-First drawn nearly 90 years ago by Robert L. Ripley, the illustrations have a distinct mission: Bring the unusual to people.
+First drawn nearly 90 years ago by Robert L. Ripley, the illustrations have a distinct mission: bring the odd and unusual to people.

 "Everybody is always curious about something out of the ordinary or different than what they're used to," said Graziano.
 "Ripley knew that.
 He would go to a different country, observe a custom and bring back to us what he found through his cartoons and later, attractions."

-Ripley started Ripley Entertainment Inc., an attractions empire that today consists of a worldwide chain of museums, aquariums, wax museums, minigolf courses, arcades, a resort, a TV series, publications and, of course, the cartoon that started it all.
+Ripley founded Ripley Entertainment Inc., an attractions empire that today consists of a worldwide chain of museums, aquariums, wax museums, mini-golf courses, arcades, a resort, a TV series, publications and, of course, the cartoon that started it all.

-Graziano, a New Jersey native, is the fifth to draw the cartoon since Ripley's first appeared in the New York Globe in 1918.
+The New Jersey native is the fifth to draw the cartoon since Ripley's first appeared in the New York Globe in 1918.